ilyas-elmi/IDS-IPS-Simulation/README.md

 # IDS-Simulation

 This project demonstrates my hands-on experience deploying and managing an Intrusion Detection System (IDS) using Snort on AWS EC2.
-It highlights my practical knowledge in network security, real-time traffic monitoring, and log analysis.
+It highlights network security, real-time traffic monitoring, and log analysis.

 ## Key Highlights